AnthonydcHo/osticket-install/README.md

 <img src="https://i.imgur.com/fUCRSBa.png" height="80%" width="80%"
 <br />
 <br />
-Within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip it onto your desktop.
+Within the VM (osticket-vm), download https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD and unzip it onto your desktop.
 The folder should be called “osTicket-Installation-Files”
 - We will use the files in this folder to install osTicket and some of the dependencies:  <br/>
 <img src="https://i.imgur.com/yP9Qdp4.png" height="80%" width="80%"
 <br />
 <br />
-Extract all onto virtual machine:  <br/>
+Drag file folder onto virtual machine desktop:  <br/>
 <img src="https://i.imgur.com/7xlVnnh.png" height="80%" width="80%"
 <br />
 <br />